 The Orthodox Church

-The Orthodox Church is the Church founded by the Lord Jesus Christ and described in the pages of the New Testament.
+The Church founded by the Lord Jesus Christ is the Orthodox Church.
+You'll find the early years of our history recorded in the New Testament.

-Her history can be traced in unbroken continuity from today all the way back to Christ and His Twelve Apostles.
-For twenty centuries, Holy Orthodoxy has continued in undiminished and unaltered faith and practice.
-Today her apostolic doctrine, worship, and structure remain intact.
-The Orthodox Church is the living Body of Jesus Christ.
+The continued history of Orthodoxy is traced, unbroken, from Christ and His Apostles to us today.
+For twenty centuries, Holy Orthodoxy has continued undiminished and unaltered in faith and practice.
+Her apostolic doctrine, worship, and structure remain intact even into the 21st century.

 The Antiochian Church in North America